Top 10 HIPAA Compliance Mistakes Independent Practices Make in 2026

 4. Skipping the BAA on a new vendor

-The Raleigh Orthopaedic Clinic case established the principle: $750,000 settlement with no breach required.
-The missing BAA was the violation.
-Every vendor that touches PHI needs a signed agreement before access.
+The Raleigh Orthopaedic Clinic case established the principle at $750,000 settled with no breach required — the missing BAA was the violation.
+Every vendor that touches PHI needs a signed agreement before access, and the way that actually gets done in a busy practice is by giving the office manager a single folder, a single checklist, and a calendared reminder when something is coming up for renewal.

 Our BAA Red Flags guide covers what the agreement should actually contain.